elcodedocle/recsys-p2-test/README.md

 Coursera UMN Intro to Recommender Systems - Programming Assigment 2 TestNG Test

-In order to inyect dependecies to test both unweighted and weighted profiles modify TFDIFItemScorer constructor:
+In order to test both unweighted and weighted profiles, use provided CBFMain and Weighted classes and Weighted flag parameter annotation and inyect profile type on TFDIFItemScorer constructor:

 ```java
     @Inject